claudiainbytes/my-scotchboxio/README.md

 This repository contains some bashscripts to customize some features:

 - PHP 7
-PhpMyAdmin
+- PhpMyAdmin
-Ruby 2.4
+- Ruby 2.4
-Rails 5.0.1
+- Rails 5.0.1

+To run ScotchBoxIO you need to access to the ScotchBox Project and write following commands in Terminal:

+vagrant up

+To start your server

+vagrant provision

+To run to customize your features

+vagrant ssh

+To access a your virtual machine from the command line interface